Updated WWE Money in the Bank Lineup | 411MANIA

 * Men’s Money In the Bank Match: Riddle vs. Ricochet vs. John Morrison vs. Drew McIntyre vs. Big E. vs. Kevin Owens vs. Shinsuke Nakamura vs. Seth Rollins

-* Women’s Money In the Bank Match: Asuka vs. Nikki Cross vs. Alexa Bliss vs. Naomi vs. Zelina Vega vs. Liv Morgan vs. 2 More TBD
+* Women’s Money In the Bank Match: Asuka vs. Nikki Cross vs. Alexa Bliss vs. Naomi vs. Zelina Vega vs. Liv Morgan vs. Natalya vs. 1 More TBD

 More Trending Stories